 - Ask her to fold the second sheet of paper in half and draw one oval shape that will be the eye of her ghost.
 Cut it out with the paper folded so she ends up with two identical eyes.

 - Have her draw and cut out the mouth for the ghost.
 Ask her to identify the texture of the eyes and mouth.
-(We thought it was smooth.)
+(We thought they were smooth.)
 Set aside the eyes and mouth for now.

 - Help her pull apart and fluff out some cotton balls to create the body of the ghost.

-- Ask her to glue a small part of the paper ghost at a time, pressing the cotton balls into place.
-Continue until the entire paper ghost is covered with cotton balls.
+- Ask her to apply glue the paper ghost only in small areas at a time, pressing the cotton balls into place.
+If she applies glue to too wide of an area, the glue might dry up before she has a chance to apply the cotton balls.
+Continue until the entire paper ghost is covered.
+Let dry.

 - Inquire what texture she thinks best describes the ghost's body.
-Is it bumpy, soft, fluffy, puffy?
+How does it feel?
 What other words can she come up with to describe its texture?

 - Finally, have her glue the eyes and mouth in place.